New Parent Information Meetings:

 2018/2019 Application Deadline: Friday, April 13th at 1pm

 For enrollment inquiry: 530-273-7736 x-218 | firstname.lastname@example.org

-* A sibling is defined as a child who is a brother or sister by birth, marriage or legal domestic partnership.
+** A sibling is defined as a child who is a brother or sister by birth, adoption, marriage or legal domestic partnership.

 The above priorities apply to all student applicants during the “Open Enrollment Periods”.
-In order for applications to be considered for the next school year, they must be received during the initial open enrollment period that begins the first week of February and ends Friday of April 21st at 1:00 p.m.
+In order for applications to be considered for the next school year, they must be received during the initial open enrollment period that begins in November and ends Friday, April 13th at 1:00 p.m.
 Please call our school to confirm that your application has been received.
 Closing of Open Enrollment will be announced a minimum of 14 days prior to the deadline to apply.